 HubSpot vs. Marketo vs. Pardot: Choosing the Best Marketing Platform

-Here we dive into three different marketing platforms, their benefits and drawbacks: Hubspot, Marketo, and Pardot.
-We prefer Hubspot because it’s an all-in-one tool that’s easy to learn and use, but it’s certainly not the only option for companies who want to focus on inbound marketing.
+Here we’ll dive into three different marketing automation platforms—HubSpot, Marketo, and Pardot—and outline some of their benefits and drawbacks.
+We prefer HubSpot because it’s an all-in-one platform that’s easy to learn and use, but it’s certainly not the only option for companies who want to focus on inbound marketing.
 Ultimately, the choice depends on your business, your budget, and the goals you’ve set in your inbound marketing strategy.

 HubSpot vs. Marketo